UPBGE/upbge/doc/python_api/rst/bge.render.rst

    Enable the motion blur effect.

-   :arg factor: the ammount of motion blur to display.
+   :arg factor: the amount of motion blur to display.
    :type factor: float [0.0 - 1.0]